mealie-recipes/mealie/docs/docs/documentation/recipes/recipes.md

 # Recipes

 ## URL Import
 Adding a recipe can be as easy as clicking in the bottom-right corner, copying the recipe URL into Mealie and letting the web scrapper organize information.
-Currently this scraper is implemented with [scrape-schema-recipe package](https://pypi.org/project/scrape-schema-recipe/).
+Currently this scraper is implemented with [recipe-scrapers](https://github.com/hhursev/recipe-scrapers).
 You may have mixed results on some websites, especially with blogs or non-specific recipe websites.
 See the bulk import Option below for another a convenient way to add blog style recipes into Mealie.

-You can add different sections to make sure your recipe is divided correctly into separate 'chapters'
+!!! tip
+    You can find a list of some of the supported sites in the recipe-scrapers repo.
+If you're site isn't supported, you can work with the recipe-scrapers team to implement it and we can down-stream those changes into Mealie.

 ![](../../assets/gifs/URL-import.gif)

 ## Using Bookmarklets